justaszie/Bikeshare-Analysis/README.md

     - If some values are null, fill it in, if possible.
 If not possible, exclude the null values unless they impact the core of the analysis.

 Outcomes:
 - Start and end station names and IDs have ~15% of null values.
-Start stations are only empty in case of electric bikes.
-This is most likely because there were dockless ebikes introduced [starting from 2020](https://divvybikes.com/explore-chicago/expansion-temp) and these bikes can be picked up and left anywhere.
+Start stations are only empty in the case of electric bikes.
+This is most likely because there were dockless e-bikes introduced [starting from 2020](https://divvybikes.com/explore-chicago/expansion-temp) and these bikes can be picked up and left anywhere.
 The end station names may be null due to bikes that were not properly returned.
 We could look into coordinates to fill in these values but these cases represent a rather small number of the rides (15%) and it's not the core of our analysis.
 I left it as-is.
 - End station coordinates (lat and long) have a small amount of null values.
 This may mean that the bikes were never returned.
 It's a small amount so I left it as-is.
 - No other columns had issues with null values